stevedonovan/gentle-intro/5-stdlib-containers.md

 Clearly, you're on your own!
 The explicitness of Rust is daunting at first, but as you learn to read the constraints you will know exactly what any particular method of `Vec` requires.

+I would suggest that you do get the source using `rustup component add rust-src`, since the standard library source is very readable and the method implementations are usually less scary than the method declarations.

 ## Maps